SmartBDE/sml/doc/DESIGN.md

 ### 项目划分

+- spring-test: a demo app to show how to integrate sml with application
 - pipeline: data reader, writer, formatter for storage (*)
-- scratch: sample code for practise
+- scratch: algorithm code for practise
+  - algorithm {for train, for service-such as: adaboost multiple models}
+    - define, interface define of algorithm
+    - ...
 - sml: (*)
   - core, {algorithm-controller, training-dataset, training-workflow, trained-model}
     - controller, manage the algorithm {metric, status, before-done, for-train, for-predict...}
     - dataset, define the strategy of data usage, how many for train, for test, data format verification
     - workflow, how the core works
     - model, if model is trained, save it to storage
-  - algorithm {for train, for service-such as: adaboost multiple models}
-    - define, interface define of algorithm
-    - ...
-- publisher: service interface, use spring framework
+- publisher: service hook, DSL for configuration
-  - http
-  - websocket + kafka
 - admin: (*)
   - dashboard implement
   - logic management